#IAMTHEEVOLUTION Futuristic Art Competition

 The children of the future are filled with mathematicians, artist, scientists, futuristic thinkers, dancers, and inventors.
 We know that the future of automation and concepts lies within these children’s imagination.

-So, don’t hesitate and enter our Futurist Art Competition.
+So, don’t hesitate and enter our Future of Transport Art Competition.
 Tell the current inventors and scientist what you think the next driverless vehicle will look like.

 What is ADVI?